Home ยป Recipes ยป Popular ยป Baking

 top down view of pumpkin waffle recipe made with pancake mix

-HOW TO MAKE
+HOW TO MAKE THE PUMPKIN WAFFLES WITH PANCAKE MIX

 1. Heat waffle iron according to the manufacturer’s instructions.

-2. In a large mixing bowl, whisk together the canned pumpkin puree, milk, eggs, pumpkin pie spice and vanilla extract until well combined.
+2. In a large bowl, whisk together the canned pumpkin puree, milk, eggs, pumpkin pie spice and vanilla extract until well combined.

 3. Add the pancake mix to the wet ingredients and gently stir until the mixture comes together.
 Be careful not to overmix the pancake batter; a few lumps are okay.